Get expert advice on choosing the right drift car, setting it up, and mastering drifting while staying safe on the road.

 Practice on an Empty Lot

-When it comes to learning how to drift, practice makes perfect.
+When it comes to learning drift, practice makes perfect.
 One of the best ways to hone your drifting skills is by finding an empty parking lot or open space where you can safely practice without any obstacles or distractions.
 This will allow you to focus solely on mastering the art of drifting without worrying about other cars or pedestrians.

 Mastering the Clutch Kick